sunkimsrun/week4-wct/explanation.md

 CALL GetCoursesByStudent('sunkimsrun11@gmail.com');
 ```

-**Explanation:** retrieves the courses a specific student is enrolled in based on their email address along with the course name and course code.
-When executed with a student's email as the parameter, it returns a list of courses the student is enrolled in.
-For example, if you call GetCoursesByStudent('sunkimsrun11@gmail.com'), it will show the courses that the student with this email is enrolled in, including their names and course codes.
+**Explanation:** Retrieves the courses which student is enrolled in based on their email address along with the course name and course code.
+When executed with a student's email as the ***(input parameter)***, it returns a list of courses the student is enrolled in.
+***For example, if call GetCoursesByStudent('sunkimsrun11@gmail.com'), it will show the courses that the student with this email is enrolled in, including their names and course codes.***

 # 4. Retrieve students who have not enrolled in any course